yemoalakija/just-phone/README.md

 ## Site Structure

-Yemo Blog in two parts: **when the user is logged out** and **when the user is logged in**.
+justPhones in two parts: **when the user is logged out** and **when the user is logged in**.
 Depending on login status different pages is available for the user.
 When the user is logged out, such user can only view posts, comments, likes but cannot perform any of the mentioned activities EXCEPT logged in.
 If you are logged in as an administrator an *`admin` area* is available.
 The site has an minimalistic, clean and intuitive design that makes the site easy to navigate for the user.

 Read more about the different choices in the [Features](<#features>) section.